aspose-email/Aspose.Email-Products/email/en/net/conversion/ics-to-msg/_index.md

 {{% /blocks/products/pf/agp/text %}}

-+  Load ICS file with MailMessage.Load.
++  Load ICS file with Calendar.Appointment.Load.
 +  Call the Save method.
 +  Pass the output file path with MSG file extension.
 +  MSG file will be saved at the specified path.